What is Self-Employed Courier Insurance?

 In short, yes, insurance for self-employed couriers is different to a standard car policy.

-A standard car policy is designed to insure you for personal use and commuting, it does not have any commercial aspect added to it.
+A standard car policy is designed to insure you for personal use and commuting.
+It does not have any commercial aspect added to it.
 Using a vehicle for any form of commercial gain will not be covered by a standard car policy.

 Some of the key differences between self-employed courier insurance and normal car insurance include: